 - The shoes are neutral from heel to toe, allowing proper biomechanics and posture

 - The shoes have sizable toe boxes!
 Got wide feet?
 No problem!

 - Many of the shoes have sheepskin liners on the insoles.
 Have you ever owned a pair of sheepskin-lined shoes?
 If not, your bare feet have been missing out!

 - Even utilizing leather in many of their styles (Note: they have Vegan options), Soft Stars are usually very lightweight.

 These factors combine to make a shoe your feet will be very pleased with.

 Soft Star Shoes sent me the Rogues in “Aged Oak,” which has a weathered leather deep tan finish (They also come in an Aged Walnut, which is a darker brown leather).

-Per the product page, these shoes are:
+Per the product page

 - Full-grain aged leather for a “rustic look”